 After bariatric surgery, patients may present to clinics, emergency departments, or a hospital other than the one where they had the operation.
-Thus, it is necessary to be knowledgeable about the common complications.
-The obese abdomen may be difficult to examine and can mask typical signs of sepsis.
+Thus, knowledge of common complications is necessary.
+The abdomen with central adiposity may be difficult to examine and can mask typical signs of sepsis.
 Careful attention to vital signs, examination findings, and any deviation from expected post-operative course is essential.

 In order to help patients sustain weight loss after bariatric surgery, regular self-monitoring and frequent postoperative follow-up visits may be required.